michael-webpt8/webapi-challenge/README.md

 - [ ] Describe Middleware?

+- middleware extends functionality intercepts data can mod, then send data back into the code.

 - [ ] Describe a Resource?

 - [ ] What can the API return to help clients know if a request was successful?

+- it can send back an http status code?

 - [ ] How can we partition our application into sub-applications?

+- with sub routers

 ## Minimum Viable Product